scholarslab/scholarslab.github.io/collections/_posts/2016-05-17-reading-speech-virginia-woolf-machine-learning-and-the-quotation-mark.md

 This year in the [Scholar’s Lab](https://www.scholarslab.org) I have been working with Eric on a machine learning project that studies speech in Virginia Woolf’s fiction.
 I have written elsewhere about the [background for the project](https://bmw9t.github.io/blog/2015/03/23/woolf-huskey/) and [initial thoughts towards its implications](http://bmw9t.github.io/blog/2015/09/10/woolf-and-the-quotation-mark/).
 For the purposes of this blog post, I will just present a single example to provide context.
 Consider the famous first line of _Mrs.
 Dalloway_:

-<blockquote>Mrs Dalloway said, “I will buy the flowers myself.”</blockquote>
+> Mrs Dalloway said, “I will buy the flowers myself.”

 Nothing to remark on here, except for the fact that this is not how the sentence actually comes down to us.
 I have modified it from the original:

-<blockquote>Mrs Dalloway said she would buy the flowers herself.</blockquote>
+> Mrs Dalloway said she would buy the flowers herself.

 My project concerns moments like these, where Woolf implies the presence of speech without marking it as such with punctuation.
 I have been working with Eric to lift such moments to the surface using computational methods so that I can study them more closely.